-I fly around 20,000 miles per year depending on how many flights to Asia I take.
+I fly around 20,000 miles per year, depending on how many flights to Asia I take.
 While I certainly fly more than the average person, it’s sadly not enough to put me in the coveted elite levels of most frequent flier programs.
-I miss out on business or first class upgrades, airport lounges, preferred boarding and check-in, better food, and all the other perks that come with elite status.
+I miss out on business or first-class upgrades, airport lounges, preferred boarding and check-in, better food, and all the other perks that come with elite status.
 While twenty thousand miles may get you gold status, the real perks don’t come until you fly 50,000 miles per year, which I don’t.

 Yet I’ve still managed to find a way to fly business class most of the time I fly anywhere!
 There are a lot of easy ways to get into business class without earning the elite qualifying miles that put you there.
 How?
 Simple.
 Airlines make it easy to accrue miles without ever having to fly them.

 First, get an airline miles credit card.
-If the travel rewards you want are airlines miles, then getting a credit card tied a single airline alliance is the best thing you can do to get into business class.
+If the travel rewards you want are airline miles, then getting a credit card tied to a single airline alliance is the best thing you can do to get into business class.
 You’ll accrue miles in one place and have the best opportunity for deals and rewards that many general travel rewards cards don’t offer.

-For starters, you get a big sign up bonus.
+For starters, you get a big sign-up bonus.
 My American Advantage card gave me 25,000 miles just for joining.
-That’s a free round trip domestic ticket or miles I can use for an upgrade.
+That’s a free round-trip domestic ticket or miles I can use for an upgrade.
 United Airlines gives you 30,000 miles for signing up.
 Delta offers miles AND elite status miles when you sign up.

 Second, money you spend on the card is converted into miles.
 I charge everything because of the miles it gets me.
-I am like Ryan Bingham from “Up in the Air.”
+I’m like Ryan Bingham from Up in the Air.
 I don’t spend any money without getting miles from it.
-There are over 56,000 miles in my AA account and I’ve only flown about 11,000 of those miles.
+There are over 56,000 miles in my AA account, and I’ve only flown about 11,000 of those miles.
 I have enough miles to upgrade myself from coach to business class.

 To get a lot of miles without actually flying, you need to use credit cards.
-Airline specific credit cards are the quickest way to get into business class.
+Airline-specific credit cards are the quickest way to get into business class.
 You just need to keep an eye out for offers and jump on them when they occur.

-Airlines love when people actually fly the miles they earn and they treat those who do with extra special care.
-However, they make it so easy to earn the points to get into business class, that it’s silly to not take advantage.
+Airlines love when people actually fly the miles they earn and treat those who do with extra care.
+However, they make it so easy to earn the points to get into business class that it’s silly to not take advantage.
 Business class is no longer out of the reach of even the most infrequent flier.
 Take advantage of this system and fly business class for free.